Buck Yeats Lodge Park, Cumbria

 Holiday Park (find out more here)

-Buck Yeats Lodge Park in Cumbria is set in the heart of the UNESCO Lake District National Park, within 20 acres of private woodland, Buck Yeats prides itself on being the Lakes' premier spot for exclusive luxury holiday homes.
-With only a select thirteen lodges on the park, residents are guaranteed the peaceful, luxury Lake District retreat they are searching for here at Buck Yeats Lodge Park.
+Buck Yeats Lodge Park is located on the western shores of lake Windermere, in UNESCO World Heritage Site, the Lake District National Park.
+With 20 acres of private woodland, Buck Yeats prides itself on being a premier spot for exclusive luxury holiday homes.
+With only a small number of lodges, residents are offered a peaceful, luxury Lake District retreat.

 Life at Buck Yeats Lodge Park

 Life at Buck Yeats can be as involved with the local area as you like.
-With substantial living facilities in each lodge, including full kitchen and hosting facilities and a private balcony, it is a joy to host dinner parties and social events – whether indoor or outdoor – with friends at home.
-It's a great alternative to visiting the local bars and restaurants, and, as always, Buck Yeats ensures the maximum privacy for you and your guests.
-The pre-built luxury lodges are well-fitted and modern, with fibre broadband access available in every home, in case swift access to the outside world is needed!
+The pre-built luxury lodges are well-fitted and modern, offering an open-plan living arrangement including a full kitchen and comfortable lounge area, with fibre broadband access in case access to the outside world is needed!
 Read on to find out more about what there is to do around this beautiful lakeside retreat.

 Eating out

-For those who prefer to dine out rather than cook in, there are so many options in the area around Buck Yeats.
-On the park's doorstep is the Lakeside Hotel and Spa, which offers five-star dining, tasting menus and afternoon tea.
-The nearby village of Newby Bridge, only a mile from the park, plays host to the restaurants of the proudly no-fuss Swan Hotel.
-Here you will find more relaxed dining, with a variety of cuisines on offer, from pizza to pitta breads with afternoon tea in between.
-A hearty meal is guaranteed at the Swan!
-Check out their wide range of quirky and interesting gin-based drinks, they are something of a speciality here.
+For those who prefer to dine out over cooking at home, there are so many options in the area surrounding Buck Yeats.
+On the park's doorstep is the Lakeside Hotel and Spa, which offers dining, tasting menus and afternoon tea.
+The nearby village of Newby Bridge, which is only a mile away from the park, plays host to the Swan Hotel.
+Here you will find more relaxed dining options with a variety of cuisines available A culinary county known for its outstanding food and drink (with plenty of awards and Michelin stars to prove it!), you’ll be spoilt for choice when it comes to eating out.

-Stays at Buck Yeats are perfectly complimented by a spa day at one of the local facilities.
-The Lakeside Spa, based at the hotel only a five-minute stroll from Buck Yeats Lodge Park, is the region's premier spa destination, with sublime views of Windermere, a spa lounge including sauna, steam room and jacuzzi, a 17-metre pool and garden access to take in the fresh Lake District air.
-Treatments are tailored to guests and both lunch and afternoon tea are available.
-The best part is, that after all the pampering and tranquillity, you can be back at your lodge just minutes after leaving the spa!
+A stay at Buck Yeats is perfectly complemented by a relaxing spa day at one of the nearby spas.
+The Lakeside Spa, which is located only a short five-minute walk from Buck Yeats Lodge Park boasts wonderful views of Windermere, a spa lounge including a sauna, steam room and jacuzzi, a swimming pool and access to a garden where you can enjoy the fresh air of the Lake District.
+Treatments are tailored to guests, and lunch and afternoon tea are also available.
+The best part is that after all the pampering and tranquillity you can be back at your lodge in just minutes!

-The Swan Hotel in Newby Bridge also features health club facilities, including a pool, thermal rooms, spa treatments and gym.
-Although it is not as exclusive as the Lakeside Spa, it does offer memberships, so if regular access to health and relaxation facilities is important, the Swan is the place for you!
+The Swan Hotel in Newby Bridge also features health club facilities, including a pool, thermal rooms, spa treatments and a gym.

 Attractions and the wider area

-Bowness is a traditional Lakeland village situated halfway up the lake's western shore, with attractions such as The World of Beatrix Potter and the Windermere Jetty (Museum of Boats, Steam and Stories).
-In a stunning setting, with a relaxed and laid-back atmosphere, this town is the perfect sample of the Lake District at its best, with excellent panoramic views to boot!
-The bars and nightlife are also well worth checking out, if you fancy sampling a more vibrant atmosphere once in a while.
+Bowness is a traditional Lakeland town situated about halfway up the lake's eastern shore with attractions such as The World of Beatrix Potter and the Windermere Jetty (Museum of Boats, Steam and Stories).
+In a stunning setting, with a relaxed and laid-back atmosphere, this town is the perfect sample of the Lake District at its best, with excellent views of the northern fells.
+The bars and nightlife are also well worth checking out if you fancy sampling a more vibrant atmosphere.

-Ambleside, at the opposite end of the lake to Buck Yeats, is also jam-packed with attractions to visit, many of which portray much more of the region's history that Bowness or Lakeside.
-Bridge House, Ambleside's iconic 17th-century building that stands over the Stock Beck, remains a firm tourist favourite for photographs.
-Rydal Mount is another must-see, with glorious views of Windermere, Rydal Water and the surrounding fells.
-Currently operated as a writer's home museum, it was the home of William Wordsworth for nearly forty years.
-Wordsworth is famed for his love of the Lake District, and many of his works pay tribute to the idyllic scenery of the region.
+Ambleside, at the opposite end of the lake to Buck Yeats, is also jam-packed with attractions, dining and shopping options.
+Bridge House is Ambleside's iconic 17th-century building that stands over the Stock Beck and remains a firm tourist favourite for photographs.
+Rydal Mount and Gardens is another must-see, with glorious views of Windermere, Rydal Water and the surrounding fells.
+It was the home of William Wordsworth for nearly forty years, an English poet, pioneer of Romanticism and Poet Laureate, and famed for his love of the Lake District.
+Many of his works pay tribute to the idyllic scenery of the region.

 Walking

-Fell Foot is probably the closest walking route to the park, with the ten-minute ferry ride departing from Lakeside every thirty minutes to the dedicated Fell Foot jetty.
-Offering breath-taking views of Windermere and the fells at the northern end of the lake, this National Trust park has a network of good and accessible footpaths to explore; even the most inexperienced of walkers can enjoy this beautiful site!
-There are rowing boats, kayaks and paddleboards to hire, and the park holds outdoor fitness classes as well as many social events.
-A great way to extend a walk around Fell Foot is to continue up to the summit of the nearby fell, Gummers How Walk.
-This 1,053-ft peak is the perfect vantage point for taking in the panoramas of Windermere, the steam from the Lakeside and Haverthwaite Railway, and the River Leven which flows into the southern end of the lake from Newby Bridge and beyond.
+With breathtaking views of Windermere and the fells at the northern end of the lake, Fell Foot is a National Trust park located a ten-minute ferry ride from Lakeside (seasonal).
+There’s a network of accessible footpaths to explore, plus rowing boats, kayaks and paddleboards to hire.
+The park also holds outdoor fitness classes as well as many social events.
+For more of an uphill leg stretch, nearby Gummers How is a lovely little hill that offers the perfect vantage point for taking in the panoramas of Windermere, the steam from the Lakeside and Haverthwaite Railway, and the River Leven which flows into the southern end of the lake from Newby Bridge and beyond.

 Buck Yeats Lodge Park